 The four best months to buy computers are August, September, November, and December.
 Which month is best will depend on your goals: price or features.
 In August and September, the best deals are on the outgoing models.
 You don’t get the latest and greatest features, but you will find outgoing models more than adequate for most students and anyone with average computing and internet surfing tasks.
 Which is most of us.
 However, if you are into gaming or programming, then you usually want the latest, greatest computer with the highest speed, maximum storage capability, and latest cutting-edge features.
 If you can wait just a bit, prices will drop for November Black Friday and December Christmas gift shopping deals.

-You might also like: When is the right time to upgrade your laptop? and How to choose the best desktop, laptop, or tablet computer under $500
+You might also like: When is the right time to upgrade your laptop? and Can a Chromebook replace your laptop?

 Back-to-school supplies